► New Audi Q7 plug-in hybrid

 ► Petrol V6 and e-motor underneath

 Audi’s electric dreams are big.
 Not only has it mapped out the next decade of full EVs to come, but it’s also just launched its first orbital bombardment of next-generation plug-in hybrids – all badged under the TFSIe name.
-So, the Q7 e-Tron is no more; meet the new Audi Q7 60 TFSIe quattro.
+So, the Q7 e-Tron is no more; meet the new Audi Q7 55 and 60 TFSIe quattro.
 Sounds way less cool, doesn’t it?

 Explain the Q7’s hybrid powertrain to me